Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/05-Advanced-MongoDB-IRL/README.md

 ## In Class Activity - Part 1: API Design (40 Minutes)

 1. Create a **NEW public GitHub repo** to host your API.
 1. Read through [Learn MongoDB the Hard Way: Theater Reservations](http://learnmongodbthehardway.com/schema/theater/).
 As you're reading, **make notes about what routes will be required in order to create your RESTful and resourceful Theater Reservations API**.
+    * (Optional) Stretch Challenge: Handling Expired Cards
 1. **Pseudocode the routes** based on your notes.
 1. **Compare routes** with the students around you.
 1. Begin **stubbing out** your API in a file called `server.js`.
 You can **use the following code as an example**: